kroy-the-rabbit/certbot-he-hook/README.md

 * Parse the record ID printed to stdout and provided to the cleanup hook as CERTBOT_AUTH_OUTPUT
 * Login to HE
-* Retrieve the "Hosted Zone ID" provided in the HE_ZONE variable
+* Retrieve the "Hosted Zone ID" provided by certbot
 * Delete the DNS record with the associated record ID

-# Limitations

-Currently, due to the way it is implemented, this will only work with `certbot renew` if all certificates are for the same zone (domain).
-In order to work around this, multiple `certbot renew` invocations can be made with different values for HE_ZONE.

 # Disclaimer